coq/coq/doc/sphinx/language/cic.rst

-Note that the side-condition about allowed elimination sorts in the rule **Ind-Family** is just to avoid to recompute the allowed elimination sorts at each instance of a pattern-matching (see Section :ref:`Destructors`).
+Note that the side-condition about allowed elimination sorts in the rule **Ind-Family** is just to avoid to recompute the allowed elimination sorts at each instance of a pattern matching (see Section :ref:`Destructors`).
 As an example, let us consider the following definition:

 .. example::